aodr3w/keiji-scheduler/README.md

 `keiji-scheduler`

-This will start the scheduler, which will automatically begin reading tasks from the configured database, scheduling them according to their specified intervals, and listening to the TCP bus for control messages.
+This will start the scheduler, which will automatically begin reading tasks from the configured database, scheduling them according to their scheduling information, and listening to the TCP bus for control messages.

 ## LOGGING